openstax/rap-spike-lambda/README.md

 that is important but rather the approach to solving the problem and conveying the right information to the people that need it.

+The A3 Planning portion is meant to be a living document and updated as the team gets more information.

 ### Background (PLAN)

 This spike is an experiment in itself to test the viability of using AWS Lambda